Next21Team/EpicFunKnife/README.md

 `f` - Favorite Knife<br/>
 `h` - Effectiveness<br/>
 `l` - Level<br/>
-`k` - K:D<br/>
+`k` - K:D ratio<br/>
 `n` - Online Time<br/>
 `s` - Assists<br/>

-**Important!** The MOTD cannot show more than 1534 characters, and the chat message cannot show more than 192 characters.
-If something is displayed incompletely, then you need to reduce the number of characters (the top does not show more than 10 players).
+> **Note:** The MOTD supports up to 1534 characters, and chat messages are limited to 192 characters.
+If output is cut off, reduce the number of displayed columns or players (e.g., limit `/top` to 10 entries).
 </details>

 ### Hats
-The list of hats is stored in `addons/amxmodx/configs/efk_hats.json` (create the file if it does not exist).
-The syntax of `efk_hats.json` is similar to [Hats plugin](https://github.com/Next21Team/Hats), except for the possibility to set player access level using the `level` field.
+Hat configurations are stored in `addons/amxmodx/configs/efk_hats.json` (create the file if it does not exist).
+The syntax is similar to the [Hats plugin](https://github.com/Next21Team/Hats), but includes a `level` field to restrict access by player level.

 Config example:
 ```json
 {
 	"EFK March 2025": {